Rods on a fishing charter boat in the Gulf of Mexico

-The northern Gulf of Mexico is home to several species of tuna, from the smaller skipjack and blackfin to the mighty bluefin, but the main target is the yellowfin tuna.
+The northern Gulf is home to several species of tuna, from the smaller skipjack and blackfin to the mighty bluefin, but the main target is the yellowfin tuna.
 Yellowfin tuna are found worldwide in tropical and subtropical seas.
-They prefer water temps between 72-82 degrees but can tolerate ranges from as low as 62 to as high as 90.
-The smaller and more abundant blackfin has a similar preference in temperature ranges.
+They prefer water temperatures between 72 and 82 degrees but can tolerate temperatures as low as 62 and as high as 90.
+The smaller, more abundant blackfin has a similar temperature preference.

 The heavy-bodied bigeye tuna is another prized species in our area.
 While they are often found in the same areas as the yellowfin and blackfin, they prefer somewhat cooler temperatures.
 They are usually in deeper waters, hanging below the cooler thermoclines.